-I love to add colour to lots of different household things.
+I love to add colour to lots of different household items to give them a new lease on life.

-From terracotta pots to old wooden table tops, I am inspired to refresh and brighten them with my paints.
-I am always keeping an eye out for things to paint.
-Sometimes I buy things at op shops or grab something from a hard rubbish collection.
+From terracotta pots to old wooden table tops, cake boards and vases, I am inspired to refresh and brighten them with my paints.
+I am always keeping an eye out for things to recycle and paint.
+Sometimes I buy things at second-hand shops or I will pick something up from a roadside collection.

 What do you need?

-Terracotta pots, old jugs, wooden blanks, acrylic paint, acrylic house paint, paint brushes of various sizes, paint pens (posca pens), clear varnish or spray and pot of water.
+Terracotta pots, old jugs, wooden blanks, acrylic paint, acrylic house paint, paint brushes of various sizes, paint pens (posca pens or life of colour pens), clear varnish or spray and pot of water.
 Acrylic paint is great to use because it is fast drying and easy to wash out of the brushes with water.
 For outdoor pots I use exterior paint or acrylic paint with an outdoor varnish to seal.

 Ideas for painting